 - VAT processes are integrated into other aspects of your bookkeeping, ensuring all VAT is claimed and collected

-- Registered agents with HMRC for VAT, which means we can deal with VAT queries on your behalf
+- We can deal with VAT queries on your behalf with HMRC